lazarbulatovic-ux/ai-upskilling-poc/poc-app/README.md

 # NL-to-SQL Sales Chatbot — PoC

 A conversational chatbot that lets non-technical users query a sales database in plain English.
-Built during the EPAM .NET AI Upskilling Programme (May 2026) using Spec-Driven Development with GitHub Spec Kit.
+Built using Spec-Driven Development with GitHub Spec Kit.

 ---